What we cover in this guide

 - Choosing the right first-time buyer Buy-to-Let lender

 - Can I get a Buy-to-Let mortgage as a first-time buyer with bad credit?

 From the outside, becoming a Buy-to-Let landlord looks like an excellent investment opportunity.
 Not only will you receive rental income from tenants, but you will own an asset that should only gain in value over time.
 Rents set at a rate to cover your mortgage, plus a margin on top for costs and profit, can make Buy-to-Let seem like a no-brainer.

 But what if you have never owned a property before?
-Is it possible for a first time buyers to enter the Buy to Let market?
-We know that it is indeed possible, and being a first time buyer should not put you off.
-You’ll just need to be prepared and understand all the factors to be taken into account.
+We know that it’s indeed possible, and being a first-time buyer should not put you off.
+You’ll just need to be prepared and understand all the factors that need to be taken into account.

 How much rent should I charge?

 Getting a Buy-to-Let as a first-time buyer can leave you unsure about what rates to charge.
 The amount of rent you will be able to charge depends on a few factors.
 Some determining factors include:

 - Is the property furnished or unfurnished?